 The idea of introducing so-called "eurobonds" across the 17-nation eurozone should not be considered a miracle remedy for its debt crisis, German Chancellor Angela Merkel's spokesman said on Monday.

-"The chancellor and the federal government do not share the opinion of many others, that eurobonds are now a sort of universal cure for the crisis," Steffen Seibert told a regular government news conference in Berlin.
+"The chancellor and the federal government share the opinion of many others, that eurobonds are not now a sort of universal cure for the crisis," Steffen Seibert told a regular government news conference in Berlin.